cookpad/streamy/README.md

 #### Event Priority

-When using the Kafka message bus you can choose a priority for your events.
-This is done by overriding the `priority` method on your event.
+You can choose a priority for your events.
+This is done by overriding the `priority` method on your event:

-The 4 available priorities are:

 * `:low` - The event will be sent to Kafka by a background thread, events are buffered until `delivery_threshold` messages are waiting or until `delivery_interval` seconds have passed since the last delivery.
 Calling publish on a low priority event is non blocking, and no errors should be thrown, unless the buffer is full.
 * `:standard` - The event will be sent to Kafka by a background thread, but the thread is signaled to send any buffered events as soon as possible.
 The call to publish is non blocking, and should not throw errors, unless the buffer is full.